 The tensioner is fitted with a pulley that applies all that tension to the belt.
 A tensioner pulley is known as an idler.

-It should be noted, most drive belts are not adjustable.
+It should be noted most drive belts are not adjustable.
 In most cases, the spring-loaded tensioner takes up belt slack automatically.

 Replacing Drive Belt

 Drive belts work hard and eventually wear out.
-Most belts give you the heads up long before they actually break.
-Symptoms include smoke, vibrations, strange noises, slower than normal pace, etc. Yep, they all mean your belt is done and you’ll need to replace it.
+Most belts give you the heads-up long before they actually break.
+Symptoms include smoke, vibrations, strange noises, slower than normal pace, etc. Yep, they all mean your belt is done, and you’ll need to replace it.

-Belt fitting is more awkward than difficult, but for sure you can do it.
+Belt fitting is more awkward than difficult, but sure, you can do it.
 The correct belt size is crucial to success.
 An incorrect belt may cause further drive issues.
 I like to check the belt part number with the manufacturer’s specs as opposed to replacing it with the match of the old belt.
 The old belt may not be correct.

 Remove drive belt as follows:

-Remove plug wire and spark plug
+Remove the plug wire and spark plug.

 Place the plastic sheet over the gas tank neck and refit the gas cap